-- 1. Launch a web browser from a computer that is connected to the same network as the access point or directly to the access point through an Ethernet cable or WiFi connection. - 2.
-Enter the IP address that is assigned to the access point.
+- 1. Launch a web browser from a computer that is connected to the same network as the access point or directly to the access point through an Ethernet cable or WiFi connection. - Enter the IP address that is assigned to the access point.
+A login window displays.